 Something important was cooking simultaneously

 When the homepage design was almost complete, and I was ready to hand it over to our front-end developer, I got a message from our data science lead.
 He provided some info on an upcoming feature: Outliers.
-We set up a meeting to discuss it in detail.
-I asked him a few questions upfront so as to understand more and what ideas he had.

-He suggested that we add a dedicated section for Outliers in the main navigation somewhere as it a unique feature among competitors.
+Data scientist suggested that we add a dedicated section for Outliers in the main navigation somewhere as it a unique feature among competitors.
 This placement would give this feature more importance and visibility in our platform.